 If you want to get into IT consulting, Analytics, Project Management, Product Management etc kind of careers, then and ONLY then you should opt for MIS and NOT because it is less competitive or easier entry for US.

-Our students are joining MIS/MEM/MS Business Analytics/MS Data Science programs at Columbia, UT Austin, CMU, TAMU, Duke, Syracuse, Buffalo, NEU, UIC etc this Fall.
-To get our application guidance for Fall2016, please check out our testimonials and packages.
+Our students are joining MIS/MEM/MS Business Analytics/MS Data Science programs at Columbia, UT Austin, CMU, TAMU, Duke, Syracuse, Buffalo, NEU, UIC etc every year.
+Contact us if you need help with your MIS/MEM applications.

 More information on these and some case studies are covered in MS Book: Smart Engineer’s Complete Guide to MS in USA.